AnkitGundewar/ai-control-tower/README.md

 The workflow begins when shipment data is uploaded to Amazon S3.
 An Ingestion Lambda processes the uploaded dataset and stores the shipment records in Amazon DynamoDB.

 Every shipment record written to or modified in Amazon DynamoDB generates a DynamoDB Stream event.

 Since the Ingestion Lambda persists uploaded shipment data into DynamoDB, both newly ingested shipments and subsequent updates automatically enter the event-driven workflow.
 These events are forwarded to Amazon EventBridge Pipes, which filter and route only the relevant shipment updates to the Supervisor Lambda.

-The Supervisor Lambda acts as the entry point into the AI orchestration layer.
-Rather than performing the analysis itself, it delegates execution to the **Supervisor**, which coordinates the specialized AI agents responsible for different aspects of shipment analysis.
+The Supervisor Lambda serves as the entry point into the AI orchestration layer.
+It initializes the **Supervisor**, which coordinates the execution of specialized AI agents responsible for shipment analysis.

-The Supervisor invokes three independent analysis agents:
+The Supervisor orchestrates the AI workflow by coordinating three specialized analysis agents, each responsible for evaluating a different aspect of the shipment:

 - **Tracking Agent** – Retrieves and structures shipment tracking information.
 - **Risk Agent** – Evaluates shipment risk based on the available shipment context.
 - **Root Cause Agent** – Determines the most likely operational cause affecting the shipment.

-Once these analyses complete successfully, the **Recommendation Agent** combines their outputs to generate actionable recommendations for logistics operators.
+After the tracking, risk, and root cause analyses complete, the **Recommendation Agent** combines their outputs to generate actionable recommendations for logistics operators.

-Finally, the **Executive Summary Agent** synthesizes all preceding analyses into a concise operational summary suitable for business stakeholders.
+Finally, the **Executive Summary Agent** consolidates the outputs of the preceding agents into a concise, executive-level summary suitable for operational stakeholders and downstream notification services.

 After the AI workflow completes, the Supervisor Lambda asynchronously invokes the Notification Lambda.
 The Notification Lambda formats the executive summary into a notification and publishes it to an Amazon SNS topic.
 Amazon SNS then distributes the notification to all subscribed recipients via email.

-This architecture enables shipment updates to be analyzed automatically as they occur, allowing stakeholders to receive AI-generated insights and recommendations without interacting directly with the dashboard application.
+This architecture enables shipment updates to be analyzed automatically as they occur, allowing shipment events to be analyzed and communicated automatically without requiring users to manually initiate the AI workflow through the dashboard.

 ### Workflow